Josie127/DV_final/README.md

 type bokeh serve --show main.py

 # File Specifiction
-Data cleaning code and original data are saved in folder Data
+Data cleaning code are saved in folder Data

 CSV files and the shape file are data required to run main.py